Telcoin-Association/TNIPs/content/src/tnips/tnip_2.md

 <p style="text-align:center;">C<sub>n+1</sub> = new committee from a deterministic shuffle</p>

-The final execution result is signed by the validator’s BLS12-381 private key and unreliably broadcast to all known validators ([CVVs](#committee-voting-validators-cvvs) and [NVVs](#non-voting-validators-nvvs)).
+The final execution result is signed by the validator’s BLS12-381 private key and unreliably broadcast to all known validators ([CVVs](#committee-voting-validators-cvvs) and [NVVs](#non-voting-validators-nvvs)) through the gossip network.

-> TODO: should the signed result be reliably broadcast to the next committee?

 [NVVs](#non-voting-validators-nvvs) must also sign and vote on execution results at *e*.
 All validators continue to gossip signed execution results at *e* until the committee taking over for the next epoch (updated [C](#on-chain-committee-information)) reaches a quorum of signatures (2f+1) from all eligible validators.
 These votes comprise a quorum from all staked validator nodes on the network, completing the epoch.
-Pending [CVVs](#committee-voting-validators-cvvs) reliably forward all signed execution results to other committee members to support a successful transition.
+Pending [CVVs](#committee-voting-validators-cvvs) reliably forward all signed execution results to their fellow committee members to support a successful transition.

 ##### Shuffle Mechanism